-Winter blues, also known as seasonal affective disorder (SAD), are not directly linked to immune deficiency or vitamin deficiency.
-Rather, it is associated with changes in natural light, circadian rhythms and lifestyle habits during the winter months.
-Many of us then feel a drop in energy, a gloomy mood and even a certain melancholy; It's called the winter blues.
+The winter blues, also known as seasonal affective disorder (SAD), is not directly related to immune deficiency or vitamin deficiency.
+Rather, it is associated with changes in natural light, circadian rhythms, and lifestyle habits during the winter months.
+Many of us experience low energy, a low mood, and even a certain melancholy; this is known as the winter blues.

 Fortunately, there are concrete ways to combat these negative feelings.